bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 The *Platform setup tool* handles:
   - The creation of the database tables
   - The configuration of the Tomcat or WildFly bundle with this database without the need for a fully manual configuration
-  - The management of Bonita BPM Platform configuration (stored in the database)
+  - The management of Bonita Platform configuration (stored in the database)
   - The management of licenses (also stored in the database)

 It is located in both [Tomcat](tomcat-bundle.md) and [WildFly](wildfly-bundle.md) bundles, and also in the [deploy bundle](deploy-bundle.md).
 In Tomcat and WildFly bundles, you can find the tool in the `setup` folder.